How Did The Heart Evolve?

 The hearts of the earliest vertebrate ancestors probably were like that found in Rhacolepis.
 It likely had two chambers: an atrium to collect blood and a ventricle to push it back to the body.
 That’s how the hearts of vertebrates start during embryonic development.
 All vertebrate hearts develop according to a common pattern:

-Every vertebrate develops a heart that suggests that a two-chambered plan is shared among us all.
+Every vertebrate develops a heart that suggests that a two-chambered plan is shared.
 Again, vertebrate hearts became more sophisticated as the animals became more complex and active.
-Amphibians, for example, first appeared in the fossil record around 360 million years ago, and today, most have two atria.
+Amphibians, for example, first appeared in the fossil record around 360 million years ago; today, most have two atria.

 • One for collecting oxygenated blood and one for collecting deoxygenated blood, as well as a single ventricle.